itchio/itch.io/docs/general/faq.md

 ## How do I find the cool stuff?

-Here's a few tips to discover cool new content on itch.io:
+Here are a few tips to discover cool new content on itch.io:

 * Keep an eye on the [front page](/) - the projects featured there are staff picks and meet a certain level of quality and originality.
 * Use the [randomizer](/randomizer) to find random games according to a few filters you can adjust.
-Great for findings gems that you might have otherwise missed.
+Great for finding gems that you might have otherwise missed.
 * Follow the people that interest you.
-Don't have anyone in mind?, check out the [global creator feed](/feed) or simply keep an eye on the [new releases](/games/newest)
+Don't have anyone in mind?
+Check out the [global creator feed](/feed) or simply keep an eye on the [new releases](/games/newest).
 * If you have an account, browse through [my recommendations](/my-recommendations), which are tailored to the content you've played or downloaded.
-Alternatively, Click the *View related games* button on any project page to find more of the same!
+Alternatively, click the *View related games* button on any project page to find more of the same!

 ## Can I organize the content I see/play/own on itch.io?